 We’re thrilled that you’re interested in supporting the college as an Alumni Admission Volunteer.
 Office of Admission staff travel across the country and around the globe to spread the word about Williams to prospective students and families.
 But they can’t reach them all and they need your help!
 By signing up to partner with the Office of Admission on one (or many) of the initiatives below, you’ll help ensure that the college continues to attract the best and brightest to the Purple Valley.

 A detailed menu of volunteer opportunities is included below.
-If you have any questions about the Alumni Admission Volunteer program, please contact Carolina Echenique.
+If you have any questions about the Alumni Admission Volunteer program, please contact Dean Mendes at [email protected].

 Represent Williams at a college fair in your areaCollege fairs are where dozens of colleges and universities gather at a high school or convention center, so that students can learn more about them all at the same time.
-Williams’ admission office receives more than 500 fair invitations annually, and our staff can only make it to about 20% of them.
+Williams’ admission office receives nearly 650 fair invitations annually, and our staff can only make it to about 10% of them.
 We’re looking for eager alumni who can represent Williams at these important events and make essential connections with prospective students.
 Volunteers will receive training about what to expect during fairs and will be provided with materials for distribution to prospective students and families.

 - Host an information session with a Williams admission officer